SEA Payment Acceptance Stack 2026: HitPay, Xendit, PayMongo, Pomelo for Multi-Country SEA Sellers

 The hard opinion: any Singapore-headquartered D2C brand with more than SGD 100,000 monthly Singapore revenue and no PayNow option at checkout is paying premium for nothing.
 HitPay or a comparable PayNow-optimized processor pays back within one month.

-Xendit is the Jakarta-built payment acceptance SaaS optimized for Indonesian and Philippine markets.
+**Xendit** is the Jakarta-based payment acceptance SaaS optimized for Indonesian and Philippine markets.
 Pricing is roughly 2.9% for credit cards in Indonesia, 0.7% for QRIS, with similar tiering in the Philippines.

 For Indonesian D2C operators, Xendit's QRIS support is the operational moat.
 Indonesian customers paying via QRIS at 0.7% versus credit card at 2.9% save 220 basis points per transaction; given QRIS now represents 35-50% of Indonesian online checkout payment-method choice, that compounds substantially.
 Filipino operators see similar dynamics with GCash QR at 1.5% versus credit card at 3.5%.

-PayMongo is the Manila-built payment acceptance SaaS focused on the Philippine market.
+**PayMongo** is the Manila-based payment acceptance SaaS focused on the Philippine market.
 Pricing is roughly 3.5% plus PHP 15 for cards, 1.5% for GCash, lower for PH QR acceptance.

 For Philippine-only merchants, PayMongo is usually slightly cheaper and tighter than Xendit on Filipino-specific methods.
 For SEA-wide merchants treating the Philippines as one of several markets, Xendit or [Pomelo Pay](/tools/pomelo-pay) covers it adequately within a multi-country stack.

-Pomelo Pay is the London-built but SEA-active payment acceptance SaaS bundling card, wallet, QR, and bank transfer acceptance across all major SEA countries through one unified dashboard.
+**Pomelo Pay** is based in London but SEA-active, a payment acceptance SaaS bundling card, wallet, QR, and bank transfer acceptance across all major SEA countries through one unified dashboard.
 Pricing is per-transaction; SGD card runs 2.6% plus SGD 0.30, with QR rates at 0.8-1.2% across markets.

 For a SGD 1,200,000 monthly revenue Singapore-headquartered SEA D2C brand with 50% Singapore, 20% Malaysia, 15% Thailand, 10% Philippines, 5% Indonesia revenue mix: